Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Modeling framework

-Adopting a multiple regression framework based upon the intermediary phenotypic variables, we solve $L$ LASSO queries \citep{tibs_lasso} as our start point.
-Note, $I_l$ is the outcome variable in the $l$-th query.
-Let $\bar{F}= \cup_{l=1}^L F_l$, $F_l$ denotes the promising explanatory variables selected on the basis of the following solution
+Adopting a two-stage selection for integrative modeling, we solve $L$ LASSO regression problems \citep{tibs_lasso} to select the promising explanatory variables associated with $\boldsymbol{\mathcal{I}}_l$, an intermediary (imaging) outcome:

 $\lambda_l$ is the tuning parameter for the $\ell_1$ penalty.
-Thus, $\bar{F}$ gives a candidate set of explanatory variables such that each variable is associated with at least one of the intermediary phenotypic variables.
+Fixing $\bar{F}= \cup_{l=1}^L F_l$ with cardinality $|\bar{F}|$, $\bar{F}$ gives us a candidate set of explanatory genomic variables such that each variable is associated with at least one of the intermediary phenotypic outcomes.